ObjectModules/deploy/Mapping.md

 Consider our living is the global process.
 If you don't eat then it will jeopardize the global process.
 So this particular process need to be settled and it will end when take a food to eat.
 So then global process is run normally.

-Here we make a mapping of the process from the *the hungry*:
+Here we make a mapping of the process from *the hungry*:

 ```
 * Hungry will become an entry point